 A road walk detour brought us to the outskirts of Whananaki, setting us up for a river crossing tomorrow.

 Maggie, Ursula, and Darien left first.
-However, before the rest of us set out today, we arranged a ferry for tomorrow afternoon.
-In order to cross the Ngunguru River just south of Ngungru, we need a ferry.
-South of there, to the Horahora River, is Māori land, and that requires permission to travel through.
+However, before the rest of us set out today, we arranged a ferry for tomorrow afternoon to cross the Ngunguru River.
+South of there, to the Horahora River, is Māori land that requires permission to travel through.
 Fortunately for us, a resident, James, runs an “eco camp” with a ferry service that includes everything we needed: a ferry across the Ngunguru River, an overnight stay at his camp, and passage through the private land.
 (The alternative is a 20 km Ionger road detour.)
 So now, we have a timetable for tomorrow: we need to be at the Ngunguru River by 4 pm tomorrow.
 James provided detailed instructions on what we needed to do to get to the ferry, providing confidence (not that we needed reassurance) that he had done this many times before and that there’d be no problems.

-CareFree and I — and Peter and Susanna left the campsite shortly after 8 am, continuing through farmland.
+CareFree and I (and Peter and Susanna) left our campsite shortly after 8 am, continuing through farmland.
 Several signs warned against hunting, and that dogs would be shot on sight.

 There wasn’t a whole lot to see on the detour.
 We passed more farms, and another very large tree with ferns growing off its lower branches.